NinjMenon/NinjMenon/README.md

 ### Please get in touch in with me if
   * You're applying to Master's programs in the United States and need help with your SOP
   * You want to learn basic Python in a personalized manner for absolutely free
-  * You want to chat about imaging technology and programming in general
+  * You want to chat about medical imaging, or tech in general
-  * You want to join me in learning about predictive analytics and data mining
+  * You want to join me in learning about predictive analytics and building models
   * Just want to chat!